brgaines/brgaines.github.io/index.md

 | Demo  | [Build Fully Connected Neural Networks with SAS® Studio Tasks and SAS® Viya®](https://www.youtube.com/watch?v=uoVYHe8pZrg)                                                    | Available |
 | Paper | [Tips for Writing Custom SAS® Studio Tasks That Use CAS Actions for Advanced Analytics](https://www.sas.com/content/dam/SAS/support/en/sas-global-forum-proceedings/2020/4376-2020.pdf)       | Available |

-* Also, get ready to experience Virtual SAS Global Forum 2020 on June 16. [**Register**](https://www.sas.com/gms/redirect.jsp?detail=GMS131450_180708) to explore new tutorials, technical talks, and a virtual experience in The Quad.
-Plus, view over 125 sessions!

-### Recent News
-* Want to learn how SAS University Edition and JupyterLab form a great combination for teaching well-rounded data scientists?
-Want to learn about a programming interface in which your code, results, and explanatory text can seamlessly coexist?
-    * I discuss these topics in a **free webinar** that I presented last fall in the CAUSE webinar series.
-[Link to recording](https://www.causeweb.org/cause/webinar/sponsored/2019-11).
-    * SAS University Edition includes JupyterLab and is free to educators and students for non-commercial use.
-[Learn more](https://www.sas.com/en_us/software/university-edition.html).